 This work will capitalize on the U.S. Government-supported partner’s expertise in molecular biology, parasitology, entomology, and fieldwork and leverages the archive of blood samples that the he and his collaborators have accrued over nearly 30 years from African rainforest birds.

 Summary of Recent Activities

-Two of the students will travel to the US for more training on mosquito systematics, PCR extraction and sequencing at the lab of the US collaborator, Dr Anton Cornel.
-They also expect the students to visit the lab of
+Two of the students travelled to the US for more training on mosquito systematics, PCR extraction and sequencing at the lab of the US collaborator, Dr Anton Cornel.
+They also visited the lab of

-their US supported partner Dr Thomas B Smith and work with co-PI Dr Kevin Njabo as they prepare manuscripts for publication based on data already collected.
+their US supported partner Dr Thomas B Smith and worked with co-PI Dr Kevin Njabo to prepare manuscripts for publication based on data already collected.

 Dr. Nota expects field work to continue as they move into the third year to collect more blood samples from birds and to collect more mosquitoes from the established transects.
 The shift in collection of samples will move todeforested areas already being converted to palm plantations following the plans of SC-SOC.